delatbabel/viewpages/README.md

 The service provider here is fairly simple -- however there are 2:

-* ViewPagesServiceProvider -- does the normal registration of migrations, seeds, and also calls in ViewServiceProvider.
+* ViewPagesServiceProvider -- does the normal registration of migrations, seeds, and also calls in StringBladeCompilerServiceProvider.
-* ViewServiceProvider -- extends the Service Provider in String_Blade_Compiler so that my own Factory class is inserted when the factory is registered rather than the original.
+* StringBladeCompilerServiceProvider -- extends the Service Provider in String_Blade_Compiler so that my own Factory class is inserted when the factory is registered rather than the original.
+* TwigBridgeServiceProvider -- extends the Service Provider in TwigBridge so that the twig chain loader includes a class to load twig templates from the database.

 ## Model Class